We do everything on our phones these days, from shopping to browsing social media and managing our businesses.

-Mobile deep linking can effectively cut the sales funnel in half by helping customers go straight to sales pages.
+Mobile deep linking can effectively cut the sales funnel in half by taking customers straight to sales pages.

 Take the ticket mobile app SeatGeek as an example.
-They were able to increase revenue by 10.6% and app open rate by 8.8% with deep linking.
+They were able to increase revenue by 10.6 percent and app open rate by 8.8 percent with deep linking.

-They resolved this issue by using deep linked mobile ads.
-These target ads based on past user activity would display relevant ads in other existing apps the customer used.
+They resolved this issue by using deep-linked mobile ads.
+These ads were targeted based on past user activity and displayed relevant ads in other apps the customer used.

-SeatGeek noticed that they were getting thousands of new users per day and had to keep them.
+SeatGeek noticed they were getting thousands of new users per day and had to keep them.

-Their team began creating ads that would serve different audiences based on previous behavior.
+Their team began creating ads based on previous behavior.

-An example of this would be a user adding tickets to their favorite basketball team’s game to cart, but then abandoning before checking out.
+For example, a user adds tickets to their favorite basketball team’s game to the cart, but then abandons before checking out.

 When this user was on another application that supported ads, they would see an advertisement for that same basketball game.

 The ads were simple in nature, using a related image, and straight forward call to action.